Thinking of taking off on a road trip to sample all the different types of delicious barbecue there is across America?

 The four types of barbecue are distinguished by the sauce used, either basted on during cooking, added after cooking, or both, said High, who has traced the history of barbecue in the state.

-A Barbecue Association map shows which regions traditionally serve what type of barbecue.
-Along the coast, you’ll find a spicy vinegar-and-pepper sauce, which, High said, dates back hundreds of years.
+Our BBQ Trail Map shows which regions traditionally serve what type of barbecue.
+Along the coast, you'll find a spicy vinegar-and-pepper sauce, which, High said, dates back hundreds of years.